tcrs/feedsdb/README.md

 the selected articles will be appended to it rather than overwriting the whole thing.

-By default 5 articles will be downloaded in parallel.
-You can change this in `fetch_pdfs.js` - `maxConcurrent`.

 THe PDF generation calls into `link_processor.py` to get one or more dict of settings for each article.
 I've included my link processor as an example to work from, you can do pretty much anything here. `feedsdb.py` expects the dict to contain 'url' and 'desc' keys (desc is what's shown in the editor interface), and 'toc\_label' if you want the article to appear in the PDF ToC.
-All the rest of the arguments are passed through (via a JSON file) to `fetch_pdfs.js`, so have a look in there (and the puppeteer docs).
-Note: I am not a JavaScript programmer so `fetch_pdfs.js` is rather cobbled together, improvements welcome!